 Nestled among the Bristol Hills, Cumming Nature Center in Naples is a 900-acre preserve with an interactive Visitor Center and 15 miles of trails.

-There are programs and events offered all year, plus several week-long Curiosity Camps, a varied-schedule Forest School, and the year-long The Walden Project for high school and gap year students.
+There are programs and events offered all year, plus several week-long Curiosity Camps, a varied-schedule Forest School, and the year-long Walden Project for high school and gap year students.
 If you’re looking for an outdoor classroom experience for your school-aged child, check these out!

-Most recognizable from Instagram photos and wedding pictures is the stand of 90-year old tall red pines.
+Most recognizable from Instagram photos and wedding pictures is the stand of 90-year-old tall red pines.

 My favorite time of year to visit is in March during Maple Sugaring season.